CiscoTestAutomation/getting-started/source/writeparser/writeparser.rst

 #.
 Check the indentation in the output.
 The indentation tells you about the parent-child relationship of the keys.

    .. note:: Remember to use the indentation (parent-child relationships) to ensure that values don't overwrite other values at the same level.
-In this example, the keys for :monospace:`interface_name` are indented so that the :monospace:`mac_address`, for example, won't be overwritten by the address of a different interface.
+In this example, the keys for :monospace:`interface_name` are indented so that the :monospace:`mac_address`, for example, won't be overwritten by the mac_address of a different interface.

    Your schema might look something like this: